Table of Contents

 - in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government induced by a narrow discourse of lean government and deregulation, and by the poor attention given to the division of powers that comes with democratic institutions and social contracts.

-Accountability in Democratic Arenas with Clear Claims and Mandates
+Mutual Accountability in Democratic Arenas with Clear Claims and Mandates

 Because of their socio-systemic complexity and the multiple disciplines, events and shocks that have contributed to their emergence over several millennia, the democratic arena has become more complex than most people can cope with in their imagination.
 And few will have the luck of being able to experience its workings in more than only a few facets.
 Judges and some politicians, especially the senior ones, are privileged in this sense: for them the democratic arena has become a small world.
-Yet for 99,99% of the population of any country in the world, the democratic arena is a big world.
-Claims and mandates are poorly understood and they are prone to mis-representation in discourse.
+Yet for 99,99% of the population of any country in the world, the democratic arena is a big world1.
+Claims and mandates are poorly understood and they are prone to mis-representation in the discourse.

 It is for those 99,99% that this actor atlas is intended.